CudaText-addons/cuda_sync_editing/readme/readme.txt

 - "No editable identifiers found":
   If you see this message, then the plugin likely thinks your selection contains only Keywords or Comments.
 Try setting `use_simple_naive_mode=true` for that lexer to bypass this check, or configure that specific lexer as explained above.

-- "CudaText lexer parsing has just completed..."
+- "CudaText is still parsing the file..."
 Message:
   This message appears when opening very large files.
-It means CudaText hadn't finished analyzing the syntax when you started the Sync Edit session, so some tokens might have been missed.
+It means CudaText hadn't finished analyzing the syntax.
+Just wait a few seconds and try again.
-  Solution: Simply click the Gutter Icon (or press Esc) to stop, then click the icon again to restart.
-The session will now capture all identifiers correctly.

 About
 -----